SoftwareAG/adabas-go-api/README.md

 ## Features

-In general, users of the Adabas Go API do not need to know a basic level of Adabas APIs such as Adabas control blocks or Adabas buffer layouts.
+In general, users of the Adabas API for Go do not need to know a basic level of Adabas APIs such as Adabas control blocks or Adabas buffer layouts.
-The Adabas Go API provides a more user friendly use of Adabas files and fields.
+The Adabas API for Go provides a more user friendly use of Adabas files and fields.
 It is similar to the `Adabas Client for Java` product delivered by Software AG.

-This is a list of features which the Adabas Go API supports:
+This is a list of features which the Adabas API for Go supports:

 - Read, [Search](.//doc//QUERY.md), Insert, Delete and Update of Adabas records
 - Work with field descriptors and special descriptors like sub-/super-descriptors